 You can do a certain amount of experimentation with your own portfolio site (that's probably why you see so many creative portfolios), but you shouldn't stop there.
 Many designers, myself included, have a few other websites that are as much for experimentation as anything.
 Running your own sites can be a fun learning experience and you can do whatever you want and learn whatever you choose to pursue.

 2. Follow tutorials

 We're fortunate as designers that there is an abundance of information online about our profession (or hobby), and there are countless tutorial sites that can provide limitless learning opportunities.
 Take some time each week to work your way through one tutorial that will teach you something new.
-The guys at Eden have you covered with 3 great tutorials sites to start with: PSDTUTS, NETTUTS, and VECTORTUTS.
+The guys at Envato have you covered with 3 great tutorials sites to start with: PSDTUTS, NETTUTS, and VECTORTUTS.

 3. Create your own tutorials

 If you're ambitious you can take on the task of creating your own tutorials for other designers.
 Most likely you'll learn some new things yourself along the way.
 Try to challenge yourself to create something better or in a different way than you have done before.